keylime/keylime/README.md

 directly with the TPM (and not use a resource manager).
 This can be done by setting the environment var `TPM2TOOLS_TCTI` to the appropriate value:

-To talk directly to the swtpm2 emulator: `export TPM2TOOLS_TCTI="mssim:port=2321"`
+To talk directly to the swtpm2 emulator:

+`export TPM2TOOLS_TCTI="mssim:port=2321"`

-To talk directly to a real TPM: `export TPM2TOOLS_TCTI="device:/dev/tpm0"`
+To talk directly to a real TPM:

+`export TPM2TOOLS_TCTI="device:/dev/tpm0"`

 #### Install Keylime

 You're finally ready to install keylime!

 ```bash
 sudo python3 -m pip install . -r requirements.txt
 ```

 #### To run on OSX 10.11+

-You need to build m2crypto from source with
+You need to build m2crypto from source with following steps:

 ```bash
 brew install openssl